xsyncio/sierra-dev/docs/welcome.md

-# 🌟 Welcome to Sierra SDK
+# 🌟 Welcome to Sierra Dev

 <div class="cyber-hero-text" style="font-size: 1.2em; margin: 2em 0; padding: 1em; background: linear-gradient(135deg, rgba(0,243,255,0.1), rgba(188,19,254,0.1)); border-left: 3px solid var(--neon-cyan); border-radius: 4px;">
-Sierra SDK is your gateway to building powerful investigation tools and OSINT (Open Source Intelligence) scripts with ease.
+Sierra Dev is your gateway to building powerful investigation tools and OSINT (Open Source Intelligence) scripts with ease.
 </div>

-## 🎯 What is Sierra SDK?
+## 🎯 What is Sierra Dev?

-Think of Sierra SDK as a **smart framework** that helps you:
+Think of Sierra Dev as a **smart framework** that helps you:

 1. **Build investigation tools** - Create scripts that gather, analyze, and visualize data
 2. **Package and share** - Distribute your tools like apps in an app store